Hooshangi/git-tutorial-08-17-2020/README.md

 -`git log`: shows you history
 	-`git log --oneline `: shows you your 1-line versio of history -'HEAD': tells you where you are looking at

+-`git diff`: allows you to look at the changes you have made.
+	-New lines are green and deleted lines are red.

+-`git diff --staged`: if you are in the staging area and wants to see the changes.

+-`git commit -m "MESSAGE"`: this is to do the commit in a short cut